pschachte/wybe/documentation/lpvm.md

    *type2*, at *struct* + *offset*.
 The start of the structure is actually *start_offset* bytes before *struct* in memory, and the size of the structure is *size* bytes.
+   The intention of the *start_offset* is to handle tagged pointers:  a tagged pointer will appear to point *start_offset* bytes past the start of the actual structure in memory; subtracting this will allow the start of the structure to be found, so it can be copied.
    If *destructive* is `true`, then this instruction is permitted to perform the operation destructively, making *struct2* the same address as *struct*.